 This fasting promises to help you lose fat quickly with minimal effort, and improve your overall health.

-According to the inventor of Eat Stop Eat, Brad Pilon, the theory of intermittent fasting promotes weight loss and helps with the retention of muscles.
+According to Eat Stop Eat, Brad Pilon, the theory of intermittent fasting promotes weight loss and helps with the retention of muscles.

 Brad said the program does better than most weight-loss programs where you eliminate some ingredients from your diet or cut down on calories to burn fat.
-Because it focuses on when you eat instead of what you eat, it can also be easier to stick to over time.
+Because it focuses on when you eat instead of what you eat, it can also be easier to stick to over time – and this is what some of the research says about this kind of dieting:

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.